1960–61 in English football: First Division

-Tottenham Hotspur made history by becoming the first team this century to win the double, which in recent seasons had narrowly eluded the likes of Manchester United and Wolves.

-Sheffield Wednesday finished runners-up, but an eight-point finishing divide between themselves and the champions meant that they never really looked like claiming the league title which had last been theirs in 1930.
-Wolves, Everton and defending champions Burnley completed the top five, while FA Cup runners-up Leicester City enjoyed a strong sixth-place finish and Manchester United finished seventh for the second season running.
+Tottenham Hotspur became the first team in the 20th century to win the double, finishing eight points ahead of runners-up Sheffield Wednesday.
+Wolves, Everton and defending champions Burnley completed the top five, while FA Cup runners-up Leicester City were in sixth place and Manchester United finished seventh for the second season running.

-Aston Villa's failure to mount a title challenge was compensated for by victory in the first-ever edition of the Football League Cup.

-Preston North End performed dismally in their first season without retired winger Tom Finney, and went down in bottom place, joined in relegation by Newcastle United.
+Preston North End, in their first season without retired winger Tom Finney, went down in bottom place, joined in relegation by Newcastle United.

 Second Division

-Alf Ramsey's impressive Ipswich side reached the First Division for the first time in their history by winning the Second Division title – an impressive showing for a club who had been in non-league football 25 years earlier.
-They were joined in promotion by a more illustrious club in the shape of Sheffield United, who have been no strangers to the elite of English football.
+Alf Ramsey's Ipswich side reached the First Division for the first time in their history by winning the Second Division title.
+The club had been in non-league football 25 years earlier.
+They were joined in promotion by Sheffield United.
 Liverpool just missed out on First Division football once again, while Norwich City achieved their best final position yet by finishing fourth.

 Lincoln City went down in bottom place and were joined in the Third Division by Portsmouth, league champions just over a decade earlier.